OISF/suricata/doc/userguide/unix-socket.rst

 Commands on the cmd prompt
 --------------------------

-You can use suricatasc directly on the command prompt:
+You can use ``suricatasc`` directly on the command prompt:

 ::

   root@debian64:~# suricatasc -c version
-  {'message': '2.1beta2 RELEASE', 'return': 'OK'}
+  {'message': '5.0.3 RELEASE', 'return': 'OK'}
   root@debian64:~#
   root@debian64:~# suricatasc -c uptime
   {'message': 35264, 'return': 'OK'}